-Gabriel Sanchez, who’s a political science professor at the University of New Mexico and a nonresident senior fellow in Governance Studies at the Brookings Institution, thinks the shift in 2020 may have been a result of unique pandemic politics—dynamics that won’t be replicated in future elections.
+Gabriel Sanchez is a professor of political science at the University of New Mexico.
+Sanchez says the shift in 2020 was to some extent a result of pandemic political dynamics that won’t likely recur in future elections.
 Latinos are disproportionately small-business owners, Sanchez says, many of whom appreciated Trump’s emphasis on reopening the economy—an emphasis that incidentally meant the former president was less focused on immigration and “racializing” Latinos than he had been in 2016.
-Democrats are also concerned that they may have underinvested in courting these voters in key areas, treating them as a monolithic group.
-Sanchez sees opportunity for Democrats to capitalize on economic issues and immigration with these voters now—especially given Biden’s popularity—but he also sees reasons for Republicans to hope they can win back a constituency that was once much more favorable to them.
+Democrats are meanwhile concerned that they may have underinvested in courting these voters in key areas, treating them as a monolithic group.
+They may be able to capitalize on economic and immigration issues with these voters in the coming years, Sanchez says, but there are strong reasons for Republicans to be hopeful that they can develop on the traction they’ve gained with Latino voters …

 Graham Vyse: What do you think explains the shift toward Trump in 2020?